toreyin/hello-world/README.md

 # hello-world
-Initialization
+Initialization.
 This is the first GitHub trial.